iNoles/ResumeInsight/README.md

 # ResumeInsight

-ResumeInsight is an AI-powered resume screening tool that analyzes and ranks resumes based on job descriptions.
-It utilizes NLP techniques to extract relevant information from resumes and compare them to job requirements.
+ResumeInsight is a console-based and web-based AI resume screening tool that ranks resumes based on their relevance to a given job description.
+Using NLP, TF-IDF, and cosine similarity, this tool helps recruiters and hiring managers quickly identify the most relevant candidates.

 ## Features

 - Parses resumes in PDF and DOCX formats
+- Two Modes: Console & Web UI – Use via the terminal or a browser-based interface with Streamlit
 - Extracts key information like skills, experience, and education
 - Uses NLP to rank candidates based on job descriptions
 - Provides insights into resume relevance
+- Performance Optimization with Watchdog – Monitors file changes for efficient reloading
+- Downloadable CSV Reports – Export ranked results for easy review

 ## Installation